helloMickey/caption_eval/README.md

 ## Description
 A **python3** caption eval lib, for MS COCO caption  and custom-task caption evaluation.

+- Python3
+- Linux with java-1.8

 For coco caption eval:

 fork from [ruotianluo/coco-caption](https://github.com/ruotianluo/coco-caption)

 - You will first need to download the Stanford CoreNLP 3.6.0 code and models for use by SPICE.
-To do this, run: bash get_stanford_models.sh
+To do this, run: `bash get_stanford_models.sh`
 - Note: SPICE will try to create a cache of parsed sentences in ./pycocoevalcap/spice/cache/.
 This dramatically speeds up repeated evaluations.
 The cache directory can be moved by setting 'CACHE_DIR' in ./pycocoevalcap/spice.
 In the same file, caching can be turned off by removing the '-cache' argument to 'spice_cmd'.
 - You will also need to download the Google News negative 300 word2vec model for use by WMD.
-To do this, run: bash get_google_word2vec_model.sh
+To do this, run: `bash get_google_word2vec_model.sh`

+By running `get_stanford_models.sh` & `get_google_word2vec_model.sh`,`stanford-corenlp-3.6.0.jar` `stanford-corenlp-3.6.0-models.jar`&`GoogleNews-vectors-negative300.bin` will appear in `pycocoevalcap/spice/lib` & `pycocoevalcap/wmd/data`.

 For custom caption eval: